Holi0317/homeserver-compose/docs/proxy.md

-#docker-compose.yml for proxy
+# docker-compose.yml for proxy
 Nginx reverse proxy for all web services.

-This service serve as a bridge between outside world and other services.
+This service will generate certificate from let's encrypt and serve as a reverse proxy for network outside to access services.

-There is no need for configuration of this service.
+Nearly all values are hard-coded in build time.
+For adding new services or other modification, please edit the template file located in `build/proxy/default`.